saehaana/cmsc-416/Word Sense Disambiguation/Readme.md

 ## **Summary**

-This program performs positive/negative sentiment analysis over tweets downloaded from twitter.
+This program detects whether a sentence uses the word "line" in the correct sense.
+The correct word sense will be either phone or product.
 A bag-of-words representation of the training data and other features were used as a model for our program to learn from.
-Using this model, the program reads an unannotated corpus and predicts whether a tweet is more positive or negative in sentiment.
-The accuracy of the model can be seen within the description of sentiment.py
+Using this model, the program reads an unannotated corpus and predicts whether an instance is more in context of the word "product" or "phone".
+The accuracy of the model can be seen within the description of wsd.py

 ## **Installation**